CentOS-PaaS-SIG/contra-env-setup/README.md

  1. Install on a local server as user cloud-user.
  2. Setup pre-reqs (kvm driver and nested virtualization)
  3. Setup a minishift cluster
- 4. Setup OpenShift s2i templates from the project_repo=https://github.com/arilivigni/ci-pipeline
+ 4. Setup OpenShift s2i templates from the -e project_repo=https://github.com/arilivigni/ci-pipeline
     1. Override the project_repo with another one then the default in global.yml
+    2. OpenShift project -e openshift_project=ari-ci-pipeline
  5. Modify my container tags with the tag=develop
  6. Setup Jenkins 2.0 pipelines from the project_repo=https://github.com/arilivigni/ci-pipeline
  7. Setup sample project templates and pipelines